P-p-H-d/mlib/README.md

 The format of 'x' is deduced provided that it is a standard numerical C type.
 It needs the header 'm-string.h' for working (this macro is only a wrapper around it).
+It supports also the type 'string\_t'.

 ##### M\_PRINT(args...)

 Print using printf all the variable in 'args'.
 The format of the arguments are deduced provided that it is a standard numerical C type.
+If m-string is included, it supports also the type 'string\_t'.

 ##### M\_FPRINT(file, args...)

 Print into a file 'file' using fprintf all the variables in 'args'.
 The format of the arguments are deduced provided that it is a standard numerical C type.
+If m-string is included, it supports also the type 'string\_t'.

 ##### M\_AS\_TYPE(type, x)

 Within a C11 \_Generic statement, all expressions must be valid C expression even if the case if always false, and is not executed.
 This can seriously limit the \_Generic statement.

 This macro overcomes this limitation by returning :

 * either the input 'x' if it is of type 'type',